ZanMervic/MLDS2-presentation/script.md

 - **Process data inside the runtime**—filter, aggregate or transform large results—before sending a compact summary back.
 - Use loops, conditionals, and reusable functions to orchestrate complex workflows in a single execution step.

 In their example, this approach reduced token usage from roughly **150 k tokens to about 2 k tokens**, a ~98 % reduction.
-It also offers privacy benefits: sensitive data can stay in the execution environment and be tokenized before the model sees it.

 The catch is that **code execution is more complex**.
 You need a secure sandbox, resource limits and monitoring.
-For simple demos and smaller projects, direct MCP tool calls are fine.
-If you’re building enterprise‑scale agents or connecting to thousands of tools, it’s worth exploring this pattern.
+So here we have another layer to what we learned.
+If we just plan on using simple AI agents with a handful of tools, the approach Sebastijan showed you earlier, without MCP, is the easiest.
+If we need to scale to dozens or hundreds of tools, MCP is the way to go.
+And if we want to scale to thousands of tools and large data, code execution with MCP is worth exploring.
 For a deeper dive, check out Anthropic’s blog post and the accompanying videos.”